scipp/scipp/doc/design.md

    - Can leverage existing Mantid code such as `DataHandling::LoadEventNexus` by a subsequent conversion into a `Dataset`.
 1. Demonstrate usefulness on at least two real examples, ideally bringing them to a production ready stage.
    Candidates are:
+   - Histogram-based and event-based workflow, e.g., for `WISH` at ISIS and for `POWGEN` at SNS, demonstrating a performance gain if applicable.
+   - Workflow with parameter scan or polarization analysis to demonstrate new capabilities of extra dimensions and/or multiple data variables.
+   - Imaging workflows, which would benefit from presenting data as a stack of images rather than a list of histograms, i.e., the dimension order would be the opposite of what we are used to in `API::MatrixWorkspace`.
    - Constant-wavelength (reactor) workflows, which currently use `API::MatrixWorkspace` with length-1 histograms as a workaround.
-   - Imaging workflows, which would benefit from presenting data as a stack of images rather than a list of histograms, i.e., the dimension order would be the opposite of what we are used to in `API::MatrixWorkspace`.
-   - Workflow with parameter scan or polarization analysis to demonstrate new capabilities of extra dimensions and/or multiple data variables.
-1. If applicable, demonstrate performance gain over an existing Mantid workflow, e.g., for histogram data on `WISH` at ISIS and for `PEWGEN` at SNS.

-##### Non-goals
+##### Non-goals in `Phase 1` and `Phase 2`

-Even beyond this implementation phase, we have the following non-goals:
+We have the following non-goals, and this may continue even beyond those implementation phases:

 1. It is a non-goal to provide a drop-in replacement for all existing workspaces, i.e., there will by no type compatibility.
 1. It is a non-goal to convert all 970 algorithms to use `Dataset` instead of `API::Workspace`.